Kismuz/btgym/README.md

     - in case of n=1 process is obviously POMDP.
 Ensure MDP property by 'frame stacking' or/and employing reccurent function approximators.
 When n>>1 process [somehow] approaches MDP (by means of Takens' delay embedding theorem).
-    - features are defined by WorkHorseStrategy.next() method, wich itself lives inside bt_server_process() function, and can be customised as needed.
+    - features are defined by BTgymStrategy,wich is added.
+TODO: rewrite
     - same holds for portfolio statistics.
-    <<TODO: pass features and stats as parameters of environment>>
+    <<TODO: pass features and stats as parameters of environment>> DONE,
  3. Action space is discrete with basic actions: 'buy', 'sell', 'hold', 'close', and control action 'done' for early epidsode termination.
     <<!:very incomplete: order amounts? ordering logic not defined>>